vincent2v/photobooth/Installation-on-Windows.md

 ## Installation on Windows
 **_Instructions not complete.
-If you like to help documenting proper instructions for Windows please open an issue [here](https://github.com/andreknieriem/photobooth/issues)._**
+If you like to help documenting proper instructions for Windows please use the issue [here](https://github.com/andreknieriem/photobooth/issues/121) to let us know._**

 - Download and install [git](https://git-scm.com/downloads)